 The problem of gambling addiction in the army and not only is already being solved at the national level.
 However, how did a state with numerous regulators allow the situation with gambling addiction to worsen and what is the responsibility of the National Bank of Ukraine (NBU).

-President of Ukraine Vladimir Zelensky enacted the decision of the National Security and Defense Council “On counteracting the negative consequences of gambling on the Internet,” which, in particular, provides for a ban on gambling for the military.
+President of Ukraine Vladimir Zelensky enacted the decision of the National Security and Defense Council “On countering the negative consequences of gambling on the Internet,” which, in particular, provides for a ban on gambling for the military.
 The catalyst for the heated discussion that preceded this decision was the petition of Pavel Petrichenko, a soldier of the 59th separate motorized infantry brigade.
-In it, he noted: “There are often cases when game-addicted military personnel spend all their money on games and take out microloans, thereby leading themselves and their families into a “debt hole,” or they sell drones and thermal imagers to pawnshops, thereby harming not only themselves , but also to brothers.”
+In it, he noted: “There are often cases when game-addicted military personnel spend all their money on games and take out microloans, thereby leading themselves and their families into a “debt hole,” or they sell drones and thermal imagers to pawnshops, thereby harming not only themselves , but also to our brothers."
 Unfortunately, Pavel died during a combat mission in April 2024.

 Now the National Security and Defense Council is trying to solve problems that the National Bank of Ukraine essentially slept through.
 So the National Bank is recommended: